Is Life Insurance cheaper “direct” or through a broker?

 Often this will involve keeping the customer on the phone until they agree to purchase, without the opportunity to make premium comparisons.
 When consumers do make these comparisons they often find that the policies are poor value as evidenced by the 1 in 5 who drop their insurance policies in the cooling off period.

 Insurance Watch provides online comparisons of premiums and benefits for all the insurers we cover.
-No personal information is required to view these, so you don’t need to worry about being hassled by call centre sales representatives.
+You don’t have to supply your phone number in order to view quotes, so you don’t need to worry about being hassled by call centre sales representatives.

 Click below to start comparing: